contentful/boilerplate-java/README.md

-# contentful.java-hello-world
+# Hello World, Contentful Style

-Sample App getting you started with a hello world style app.
+This is a sample app, showing basic functionality on how to use Contentful with a Java Application.